 Master's Degree Program

 Master of Public Health in Global Health: The program offers a social justice and practical skills-based framework so graduates can make a difference wherever they work.
 Students exit with core public health skills in research, analytic methods, proposal development, management, implementation science, health metrics and evaluation, and a deeper understanding of the social, economic, and political determinants of health, and the history of global responses to health problems.
-Learn more or talk to an adviser.
+Learn more, download the MPH Fact Sheet, or talk to an adviser.

 Public Health - Global Health Major and Global Health Minor: Undergraduates at UW Seattle have options for both a Major and a Minor.
 The Public Health - Global Health Major is administered by the School of Public Health Dean's Office, and the Global Health Minor is administered by the Department of Global Health.
 Learn more or talk to an adviser for the GH Minor or PH-GH Major.

 * This includes Excellence Research Assistant positions (tuition waiver and living stipend) and Excellence Fellowships ($5K award).
 All graduate applicants can apply for consideration for these funds.
 The number of awards each year is dependent on funding available, and awardees are designated through the DGH academic program committee.